magento/knowledge-base/src/troubleshooting/miscellaneous/unable-to-log-in-to-support-or-cloud-project.md

 <ins>Actual result</ins>:

-I was redirected to a page to sign in with an Adobe account and my credentials do not work.
+Get redirected to a page to sign in with an Adobe account and credentials do not work.

 ![adobe-login-two](assets/adobe-login-two.png)